Toroidal magnetic molecules stripped to their basics: Spin systems with non-collinear single-ion anisotropies

 The key problem of toroidal arrangements of easy axes (including the af dimer discussed above) is the tunneling gap at the avoided level crossing of the two lowest energy eigenstates at $B=0$.
 This practically unavoidable property of many spin Hamiltonians, in particular in case of non-collinear easy axes, not only leads to a quantum tunneling of the magnetization \cite{HHK:IC12,GHG:CCR15}, but also of the toroidal moment.
 In view of the symmetry discussed above, the tunneling rates are just the same and thus a major obstacle against bistability and thus technological use.

+We provide tunneling gaps $\Delta$ for antiferromagnetic dimers as well as trimers with $J=-0.5$~K and $D$ as well as $s$ in tables \xref{tab-2-3-a} and \xref{tab-2-3-b}, respectively.
 A slight prospect is provided by the observation that the tunneling gap shrinks with increasing easy axes anisotropy $D_i$ of the participating spins as well as with increasing spin quantum number \cite{Pis:M22}, the latter being a good argument to use dysprosium in such compounds.
+We conjecture that the major reason for this behavior is that with increasing spin quantum number as well as with increasing D the contribution of the single-ion anisotropy to the total energy increases.
+Since single-ion anisotropy is a one-body operator this increases the anisotropy relative to the Heisenberg interaction and therefore decreases the entanglement between the spins, which is due to the Heisenberg interaction, in the zero-field split ground states.
+This way the system approaches the limit of independent, i.e., non-interacting spins, for which there is no avoided level crossing.

-We provide tunneling gaps $\Delta$ for antiferromagnetic dimers as well as trimers with $J=-0.5$~K and $D$ as well as $s$ in tables \xref{tab-2-3-a} and \xref{tab-2-3-b}, respectively.
-Even for Kramers systems (in total odd number of spin 1/2), where $\Delta=0$, the ground state might be very susceptible to small transverse fields since the anisotropy axes are not collinear and ground states are thus superpositions of basis states with various magnetic quantum numbers, compare investigations in, e.g., Refs.~\cite{GHG:CCR15,LMB:IC17,BFW:CEJ19,OSG:EJIC20,HyS:MC22}.
+But even with a very small tunneling gap or for Kramers systems (in total odd number of spin 1/2), where $\Delta=0$, the ground state might be very susceptible to small transverse fields since the anisotropy axes are not collinear and ground states are thus superpositions of basis states with various magnetic quantum numbers, compare investigations in, e.g., Refs.~\cite{GHG:CCR15,LMB:IC17,BFW:CEJ19,OSG:EJIC20,HyS:MC22}.